musicheardworldwide/sin-init/Docs/Blackhat/lynis.md

 # Lynis

 ### Description
 Lynis is a security auditing tool for sytems running Linux, macOS, BSD, and other flavors of Unix.
 The tool performs an in-depth security scan and runs on the system itself.
 The primary goal is to test security defenses and provide tips for further system hardening.
-It will also scan for general system [[Information]], vulnerable software packages, and possible configuration issues.
-As Lynis is written in POSIX [[sin/1.
-Initialization/Tools/MCP Server Tools/Shell/shell]] script, it is light on [[sin/1.
-Initialization/Docs/Blackhat/Resources|Resources]] and low on dependencies.
+It will also scan for general system [[sin/Initialization/Docs/Open WebUI Docs/Information/Information]], vulnerable software packages, and possible configuration issues.
+As Lynis is written in POSIX [[sin/Initialization/Tools/MCP Server Tools/Shell/shell]] script, it is light on [[sin/Initialization/Docs/Blackhat/Resources|Resources]] and low on dependencies.
 This makes the tool great for putting it in build pipelines, running it as part of a forensics task or as penetration testing tool during an assignment.

 ### Categories
 * Hardening